 MOD EUR/38A7/1

-RESOLUTION 48 (Rev. Dubai, 2012)
+RESOLUTION 48 (Rev. Geneva, 2022)

 Internationalized (multilingual) domain names

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012;Geneva, 2022)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Geneva, 2022),

 recognizing

-a) relevant parts of Resolution 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+a) relevant parts of Resolution 102 (Rev. Dubai, 2018) of the Plenipotentiary Conference;

-b) Resolution 133 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+b) Resolution 133 (Rev. Dubai, 2018) of the Plenipotentiary Conference;

 c) relevant outcomes of the two phases of the World Summit on the Information Society (WSIS);

-d) the evolving role of the World Telecommunication Standardization Assembly, in accordance with Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;
+d) the evolving role of the World Telecommunication Standardization Assembly, in accordance with Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

-e) the ITU strategic plan for the period 2008-2011 reflecting the important role of multilingualism in enabling the full participation of all countries in the work of ITU, in building a global information society that is open to all, and in achieving the goals and objectives of WSIS,

 considering

-a) that there needs to be further in-depth discussion of the political, economic and technical issues related to internationalized (multilingual) domain names arising out of the interaction between national sovereignty and the need for international coordination and harmonization;
+a) that Internet users are generally more comfortable reading or browsing through texts in their own language and that, for the Internet to become more widely available to a large number of users, it is necessary to make the Internet (DNS) available in non-Latin based scripts, taking into account the progress recently made in this regard;

+b) of the progress made by all stakeholders, in particular through relevant organizations and entities, in the introduction of IDNs;

+c) of the significant progress made towards the provisions of IDNs and the benefits of using non-Latin character sets available on the Internet;

+d) the private sector has had, and should continue to have, an important role in the development of the Internet, both in the technical and economic fields;

-b) that intergovernmental organizations have had, and should continue to have, a facilitating role in the coordination of Internet-related public policy issues;
+e) that intergovernmental organizations have had, and should continue to have, a facilitating role in the coordination of Internet-related public policy issues;

-c) that international organizations have also had, and should continue to have, an important role in the development of Internet-related technical standards and relevant policies;
+f) that international organizations have also had, and should continue to have, an important role in the development of Internet-related technical standards and relevant policies;

-d) that the ITU Telecommunication Standardization Sector (ITU-T) has a record of successfully handling similar issues in a timely manner, especially as to the use of non-Latin character sets;
+g) that the ITU Telecommunication Standardization Sector (ITU-T) has a record of successfully handling similar issues in a timely manner, especially as to the use of non-Latin character sets;

-e) the ongoing activities of other relevant organizations,
+h) the ongoing activities of other relevant organizations,

 resolves to instruct ITU-T Study Group 16 and other relevant study groups

-to continue to study internationalized (multilingual) domain names, and to continue to liaise and cooperate with appropriate entities, whether intergovernmental or non-governmental, in this area,
+to continue to liaise and cooperate with appropriate entities, whether intergovernmental or non-governmental, in this area, as appropriate, in order to further promote internationalized domain names,

 instructs the Director of the Telecommunication Standardization Bureau